Khalil

 Breath-Holding Spells In Children

 From what you describe, it sounds as if your son has something called breath-holding spells.
-They are actually more common than one would think and affect around 1-5% of all toddlers.
+They are actually more common than one would think and affect around 0.1-5% of all children who are between six months and five years old.
+The spells usually start when the child is between 6 months and 18 months old and almost always before they turn two years old.
+It’s very rare for this to start when they’re newborns.

 A breath-holding spell is not a seizure; it is a transient period in which young children stop breathing after crying, generally because of anger or pain.
 Breath-holding spells often start at around the age of 2 and disappear at around 5 or 6 years old.
 And most important, despite being very frightening for the people seeing the event, they are not dangerous for the child.

 Breath-holding spells are caused as a response of the child’s nervous system to unpleasant events, such as becoming upset or angry.
-It is also possible that breath-holding spells are caused by iron deficiency or certain genetic conditions.
+As mentioned, it is also possible that breath-holding spells are caused by iron deficiency or certain genetic conditions.

 Try to document all symptoms before, during, and after the event to discuss with the doctor.
 Your doctor will perform some tests such as blood tests (to check iron deficiency), EKG (to check the heart), and EEG (to check for seizures) to rule out other health problems.

-Epilepsy is a lot less common than breath-holding spells and seizures do not typically occur when a child is upset.
+Epilepsy is much less common than breath-holding spells, and seizures do not typically occur when a child is upset.

 A characteristic sequence of stimulus (such as getting hurt), a cry, pause, facial color change, limp unresponsiveness, and then jerking marks it as a breath-holding spell, not epilepsy.